aduston-snaplogic/docker-clamav/README.md

 ## Running the container

-By default the flask app will bind to port 5000. clamav stores its logs and pid files in the `/clamav`.
-It is recommended to mount that directory to a volume outside the container.
+By default the flask app will bind to port 5000. clamav and freshclam will store logs and pid files in `/clamav`

+The directory containing the `scan.conf` and `freshclam.conf` config files should be mounted to the container at `/clamav/etc`

+In order for ClamAV to run with on-access scanning enabled it needs to be run as `root`.
+However, it's not sufficient to simply run the clamd process as the root user inside the container.
+The user must have the sys_admin capability in order for clamav to initiate fanotify.
+This requires passing the `--cap-add SYS_ADMIN` flag to `docker run`.
+This is equivalent to running the container with the `--privileged` option (in fact either option will work).

+To start the demo container use the following command:

-    docker run -it -d --name clamav-demo -v clamav:/clamav -p 5000:5000 clamav-demo:latest
+    docker run -it -d --name clamav-demo -v /path/to/config/dir:/clamav/etc -p 5000:5000 --cap-add SYS_ADMIN clamav-demo:latest